-- (1) These amounts are based upon the 2011 variable compensation pay out, being the highest in the three years ended December 31, 2013. - (2) Reflects the premiums to be paid by the Company to provide the named executive officer with health and dental benefits substantially similar to those they were receiving as of December 31, 2013 (with an assumed 5% premium increase per year); the premiums to be paid by the Company to provide the named executive officer with continuation of group term life insurance as well as the cost paid by the Company for the outplacement allowance referred to above. - (3) Reflects the net value of in-the-money vested and unvested stock options based on the Company's closing stock price on December 31, 2013 (\$11.59). - (4) Reflects the value of restricted stock and restricted stock units still subject to restrictions based on the Company's closing stock price on December 31, 2013 (\$11.59).
+- (2) Reflects the premiums to be paid by the Company to provide the named executive officer with health and dental benefits substantially similar to those they were receiving as of December 31, 2015 (with an assumed 5% premium increase per year on medical insurance); the premiums to be paid by the Company to provide the named executive officer with continuation of group term life insurance as well as the cost paid by the Company for the outplacement allowance referred to above. - (3) Reflects the net value of in-the-money vested and unvested stock options based on the Company's closing stock price on December 31, 2015 (\$13.27).